King vs. California King: What’s the Difference?

-Split king mattresses tend to cost a little more than a standard king.
+Split king mattresses tend to cost a little more than a standard king, though you can save significantly with an adjustable bed and mattress combo.
 Additionally, split king mattresses need specialized bedding—two twin XL fitted sheets and a king cover sheet and comforter.

 You can also buy a split Cal king mattress, although it is harder to find than a split king.
 Split Cal king mattresses also require specialized bedding.

 If you’re interested in learning more, read our article comparing a king to a split king.